getodk/docs/aggregate-deployment-planning.rst

 In general, you should gain familiarity with ODK Aggregate using Google's App Engine cloud services or the ODK Aggregate VM before attempting an EC2 or Tomcat deployment.
 See :ref:`Aggregate installation <install-app-engine>`.

-Once you can download forms from ODK Aggregate to :ref:`ODK Collect <collect-introduction>`, fill them out, upload finalized forms to ODK Aggregate, view, export and publish data from within ODK Aggregate, and download data from ODK Aggregate using See  :ref:`ODK BriefCase <ODK Briefcase>`, you might then consider whether a Google App Engine cloud services deployment or VM is appropriate for your needs.
+Once you can download forms from ODK Aggregate to :ref:`ODK Collect <collect-introduction>`, fill them out, upload finalized forms to ODK Aggregate, view, export and publish data from within ODK Aggregate, and download data from ODK Aggregate using See  :doc: briefcase-guide, you might then consider whether a Google App Engine cloud services deployment or VM is appropriate for your needs.

 Considerations
 ---------------